 You must attend all 3 days to receive a Certificate of Completion.

 Attorneys can receive 19.5 CLE credits (6.5 per day), two of which (on day three) are ethics credits.
-(CLE administered by the Philadelphia Bar Association.)
+(CLE administered and provided by the Philadelphia Bar Association.)

 Trainers: Cassandra Georges and Clymer Bardsley

 Cassandra Georges is Principal of Above & Beyond Dispute Resolution.
 Ms. Georges has used mediation, arbitration, facilitation, and other forms of alternative dispute resolution (ADR) to help resolve thousands of complex disputes.
 She has experience handling a wide variety of conflicts, including commercial, community, family, and employment matters.
 The Legal Intelligencer, the oldest law journal in the United States, named Ms. Georges a Lawyer on the Fast Track.
 The National Bar Association recognized her for being one of the top young lawyers in the United States.
 A native of Philadelphia, Ms. Georges is a graduate of the University of Pennsylvania with a B.A. in Communication (2001) and a J.D. with a Business and Public Policy Certificate (2005).